Cheran Pandian: Production

 Cheran Pandian is K. S. Ravikumar's second film as director.
 Producer R. B. Choudary had previously stated he would finance Ravikumar's second directorial film, regardless of how well his first (Puriyaadha Pudhir) performed at the box office.

 Soundtrack

-The music composed by Soundaryan, who also wrote the lyrics.
+The music was composed by Soundaryan, who also wrote the lyrics.
+Ravikumar rewrote the screenplay according to some of the songs after hearing them.
 The song "Kadhal Kaditham" is set in Mohanam raga.

 Release and reception

 Cheran Pandian was released on 31 May 1991.
 C. R. K. of Kalki appreciated the songs, but criticised their abundance.
 He also criticised Ravikumar's direction and writing.
 Cheran Pandian won the Tamil Nadu State Film Awards for Special Prize for Best Film, Best Story Writer (Erode Soundar) and Best Sound Recording (Sampath).
 Vijayakumar won the Cinema Express Award for Best Character Actor.

-Legacy

-After the film's success, Ravikumar regularly collaborated with Sarathkumar, in films like Nattamai (1994), Natpukkaga (1998), Paattali (1999) and Samudhiram (2001) after which he became a highly sought-after filmmaker in the Tamil film industry.
-Cheran Pandian was remade in Telugu as Balarama Krishnulu (1992), and in Hindi in as Sautela (1999).